surniaulula/wpsso-rest-api/readme.txt

 * The `parts` array offers HTML meta tag attributes (aka "the parts") as arrays, making it easier to find / use specific meta tag values.

-There is no add-on settings page for this plugin &mdash; simply *install* and *activate* the plugin.
+There is no add-on settings page for this plugin - simply *install* and *activate* the plugin.

 <h3>WPSSO Core Plugin Required</h3>